mozman/ezdxf/docs/source/algebra.rst

     Normalization of unit vectors is not required.

     :param origin: defines the UCS origin in world coordinates
-    :param ux: defines the UCS x-axis as vector in WCS
+    :param ux: defines the UCS x-axis as vector in :ref:`WCS`
-    :param uy: defines the UCS y-axis as vector in WCS
+    :param uy: defines the UCS y-axis as vector in :ref:`WCS`
-    :param uz: defines the UCS z-axis as vector in WCS
+    :param uz: defines the UCS z-axis as vector in :ref:`WCS`

 .. method:: UCS.ucs_to_wcs(point)